 Inverted Nipple Correction, also know as Inverted Nipple Repair, is a minor surgical procedure, often performed in the office under local anesthesia, and has a relatively short recovery period.
 It may also be performed during other cosmetic breast procedures such as: Breast Augmentation, Breast Reduction or Breast Lift.

 Since there are many levels of nipple inversion, there are many techniques for Inverted Nipple Correction.
-It is always best to do the smallest amount of that will get the job done; however, the most frequent problem seen after inverted nipple repair is recurrence.
+It is always best to do the smallest amount of surgery that will get the job done; however, the most frequent problem seen after inverted nipple repair is recurrence.
 This is another reason for the development of multiple approaches to inverted nipple correction.

 Most techniques for repairing the Inverted Nipple involve releasing or stretching of the short breast ducts, and bolstering the nipple forwards to prevent scar from pulling the nipple back inside.
 A short incision is made at the base of the nipple to allow visualization of the ducts.
 The tethering is released, and often sutures are used to rearrange the tissues under the skin and hold the nipple erect during the healing process.
 Fine sutures are then used to align the skin edges and close the small incision.